 Hole No. 12 - Par 4, 430 yards

-If there is a point where Harbour Town might stand a nitpicky criticism, it's here; this tee shot is very similar to the previous two, albeit bearing right whereas the others bear left.
-Still, it's a brief and minor concern, as the wandering putting surface - the deepest on the course at 41 yards - is a fascinating one, reaching around and sloping away from an imposing left bunker.
+If there is a point where Harbour Town might stand a nitpicky criticism, it's here.
+This tee shot is very similar to the previous two, albeit bearing right whereas the others bear left.
+Still, it's a brief and minor concern, as the wandering putting surface - the deepest on the course at 41 yards - is a fascinating one, reaching around and sloping away from an imposing left bunker that has been restored to its original shape and size.

 Hole No. 13 - Par 4, 373 yards

 One of America's great non-drivable short par 4s, the 13th is a first-rate original creation.
-The tee shot is all placement, where both distance and line must be precisely calibrated in order to result in an approach unencumbered by tree limbs.
+The tee shot is all placement, where both distance and line must be precisely calibrated in order to leave an approach unencumbered by tree limbs.
 The broad slopes carved out of the landing area ensure that there are few flat lies, even from the preferred approach spots.
-The perched green juts forward into a huge bunker rimmed with railroad ties, a hazard that has graced magazine spreads for decades.
+The perched green juts forward into a huge bunker rimmed with railroad ties, a hazard that has graced magazine spreads for decades and which was carefully reconstructed by Love's crew and the MacCurrach Golf Construction Inc. team, which has decades-long ties to Pete Dye and his courses.
 Because of the way it requires precision and shrugs away shots played without the utmost care, this hole will always be relevant and challenging to even the world's best golfers.

 Hole No. 14 - Par 3, 192 yards

 After a baker's dozen holes characterized mainly by subtlety, with difficulty often coming via quarter- and half-shot penalties for mistakes, Pete Dye grows tired of being polite.
-Yard-for-yard one of the hardest par 3s in the world, this hole might as well have an island green, with water right, short and long and a small bailout area left.
-Golfers face a terrifying bit of clarity on the tee: make your most committed iron swing of the round, or else.
+Yard-for-yard one of the hardest par 3s in the world, this hole might as well have an island green, with water right, short and long and a small bailout area left where two stacked-sod pot bunkers lurk.
+Somewhat against his mild manner, Love and his team relished the opportunity to restore this hole to its full measure of nastiness.

 Hole No. 15 - Par 5, 588 yards